Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Regularization Based Multi-Modal Feature Alignment Algorithm

-\begin{remark} Theorem~\ref{the:seman_sim} illustrates that a lower eigenvalue $\lambda$ correlates with reduced distance between semantically similar pairs.
-Consequently, minimizing the distance during training aligns the encoder with eigenfunctions of the Laplacian operator possessing small eigenvalues, effectively segregating the graph capturing semantic relations into relatively distinct clusters. \end{remark}
+\begin{remark} \textbf{Theorem}~\ref{the:seman_sim} illustrates that a lower eigenvalue $\lambda$ correlates with reduced distance between nearly aligned pairs.
+Consequently, minimizing the distance during training aligns the encoder with the eigenfunctions of the Laplacian operator possessing small eigenvalues, effectively segregating the graph-captured relations into relatively distinct clusters. \end{remark}